AnnKruQA/PORTFOLIO/README.md

 ## About me

-I am a Junior Software Tester and a Junior Tech Writer.
+I am a Software Tester and a Tech Writer.

 I have worked on international projects and in interdisciplinary teams.